fwupd/fwupd/docs/hsi.md

 Without Supervisor Mode Access Prevention, the supervisor code usually has full read and write access to user-space memory mappings.
 This can make exploits easier to write, as it allows the kernel to access user-space memory when it did not intend to.

-- For HSI-4 the SMAP and SMEP features should be available on the CPU. *[v1.5.0]*
+Permitted results:

+- `enabled`: features are detected and enabled
+- `not-supported`: not enabled

+To meet HSI-4 on systems that run this test, the result must be `enabled`. *[v1.5.0]*

 See also: